How do you apply for Financial Aid? (FAFSA)

 Once the loan process is complete, you will see the red lights on each tab have turned green.
 The loans will also say “Certified” rather than “Estimated” or “Accepted” under the “Awards” section of e-Services.
 Your loans will not be available to use for tuition, books, fees or other charges until all these steps are complete.

-- All student can charge up to $800.00 in books at the Riverland Bookstore.
-If the cost of your books exceed $800.00, you may be able to use your financial aid to charge your books to your student account.
+All students can charge up to $800.00 in books at the Riverland Bookstore.
+If the cost of your books exceeds $800.00 you may be able to use your financial aid to charge your books to your student account.
 Compare your award package to the charges on your account.
 If the amount of your awards exceeds the amount of your charges, you will be able to charge your books against your financial aid.
 Charging books against your financial aid is only available for a limited time, so it is important to have your financial aid complete before the semester starts.
-You can find the dates that you are able to charge books here, http://bookstore.riverland.edu/AUSTIN/Home.aspx .
+You can find the dates that you are able to charge books here, or on the bookstore's page http://bookstore.riverland.edu/AUSTIN/Home.aspx .
 Reminder: You cannot include your loans in your total award until you have completed the loan process.
 Also, work study is not calculated in the award amount when calculating eligibility for book charging.

-- After the 10th day of the semester, any credits that you are registered for are considered for your enrollment level for financial aid purposes.
+After the 10th day of the semester, any credits that you are registered for are considered for your enrollment level for financial aid purposes.
 Financial aid awards will be posted to your account and then disbursed by BankMobile Disbursements on the 11th day of the semester.
+Exception: first time students receive first disbursements the 30th day of the semester.